Rack Mounting the Switch

 3. Repeat Step 1 on the right front rack post, assembling the parts at the same vertical level as those on the left rack post.

-4. Attach the shelf support and back bracket to the left rear post (Figure 5).
-The shelf support must be assembled at the same vertical level on the front and rear posts.
+4. Attach the shelf support and back bracket to the left rear post.
+The shelf support must be assembled on the front and rear posts at the same vertical level.
 An up arrow is printed on the shelf support to indicate its proper orientation.

 Unthreaded rack holes: Attach the parts as displayed in following figures.